-10 Surprising Student Resources You Didn’t Know Rasmussen Offered
+9 Surprising Student Resources You Didn’t Know Rasmussen College Offered

 1. Online tutoring services

-Students can access academic assistance and tutoring from anywhere.
-The online services include 24/7 math help, expert tutoring on any subject, a writing lab to help with papers or other assignments, archived tutoring sessions, flash cards to help study for upcoming tests and quizzes and even a student meeting place.
+Students can access academic assistance and tutoring from anywhere—day or night.
+Rasmussen College’s online services include 24/7 math help, tutoring assistance, a writing lab to help with papers or other assignments, archived tutoring sessions and flash cards to help study for upcoming tests and quizzes.

 2. Live chat with a librarian